-These PowerBoxes are modern power supply systems which contain all the electronic components required for modern receivers, servos and models.
 All the essential components for a secure power supply voltage - ICs, micro-controllers and electronic circuits - are duplicated.

-The outstanding features of this High-End power supply unit are a raft of the latest innovations such as an integral high-resolution graphic OLED screen, door sequencer capable of multitasking with Setup Assistant, four match-channels and the facility to bind to the downlink channels of various RC system manufacturers.
+The outstanding features of this High-End power supply unit are a raft of the latest innovations, unrestricted channel assignment (channel- mapping) at the outputs, integral high-resolution graphic OLED screen, door sequencer capable of multitasking with Setup Assistant, four matchchannels and the facility to bind to the downlink channels of various manufacturers.